Configure Mailgun for WordPress

 The first step to configuring Mailgun is to sign up for an account.
-Mailgun is free for the first 10,000 emails every month, making it a great cost-friendly option for websites that don’t send a massive amount of email.
+Mailgun is free for the first 5,000 emails every month, making it a great cost-friendly option for websites that don’t send a massive amount of email.

-Step 3: Add & Verify DNS Records
+Add and Verify DNS Records

-Now you will need to add the records listed on Mailgun’s configuration page in your DNS provider’s dashboard.
-I manage this domain through Namecheap, and this is where I added the mail records as prompted by Mailgun.
+Copy the records listed in Mailgun’s configuration page into your DNS provider’s dashboard.
+I manage this domain through Namecheap, so this is where I added the mail records as shown in Mailgun.

 Once your records have been added, you can verify your records have been successfully configured on the Mailgun Domains page.
 Scroll down and click “Domain Verification & DNS” to check whether your records were successfully configured (remember: these records can take up to 24 hours to propagate).

-Step 4: Install & Activate Mailgun Plugin
+Install and Activate Mailgun

 Navigate to Plugins > Add New and type “Mailgun” to locate the Mailgun for WordPress plugin.
 You will be able to recognize it because it is both named “Mailgun” and made by “Mailgun” as the author.

 Once it is installed, activate the plugin on the same screen.
 Then you can configure Mailgun from the Settings > Mailgun section.

 Firstly, ensure “Yes” is selected for the Use HTTP API setting.
 This ensures your mail will be relayed over the Mailgun API instead of using an SMTP port.
 The API setting is more reliable, and works even when normal mail ports are closed.

 Enter the API Key from the Mailgun Domains page, then continue to set the rest of your preferences before saving.

 If you encounter any errors, it could mean your DNS settings are still propagating, or that your settings are misconfigured–make sure your Mailgun domain also shows “Active.”

 This is a test email generated by the Mailgun WordPress plugin.
 If you have received this message, the requested test has succeeded.
 The method used to send this email was: HTTP API.

-Now that your Mailgun settings are configured and tested, your WordPress emails (like password resets, etc.) are automatically sent through Mailgun.
-You can now add other plugins that will send email through WordPress, like Contact Form 7 or Gravity Forms, to allow your users to send inquiries to you.
+Once Mailgun is configured, you can add other plugins that will send email through WordPress, like Contact Form 7 or Gravity Forms, to allow your users to send inquiries to you.
 You may also send newsletters or other mass communications to your users.